Agoric/agoric-sdk/packages/SwingSet/docs/virtual-objects.md

 where `context` describes the invocation context of the method and `...args` are whatever arguments were passed to the method when it was invoked.
 In the case of a single facet VDO, `context` will take the form `{ state, self }`, where `state` is the VDO state and `self` is a reference to the VDO itself.
 In the case of a multi-facet VDO, `context` will instead be `{ state, facets }`, where `facets` is an object whose named properties are the facets of the VDO.

+## Kind Options

-The `options` parameter is optional.
-It provides additional parameters to characterize the VDO.
-Currently there is only one supported option, `finish`, though we anticipate more options may be added in future versions of the API.
+The (optional) `options` parameter provides additional parameters to characterize the VDO.
+Currently there are four options, although more may be added in the future:

+* `finish`: a function to run after object initialization
+* `stateShape`: a constraint on `state` data
+* `interfaceGuard`: a constraint on the method definitions
+* `thisfulMethods`: changes the invocation signature to support class/`this`-like usage

+### `finish` option

 The `finish` option is a function that, if present, will be called at the end of instance initialization.
 It will be invoked after the VDO is created but before